Skip to main content

 • You have to pay interest on the equity loan after five years, and the rate increases each year

-• How much you repay on the equity loan will depends on the value of the property at the time, so if the price of your home rises, you will pay back more than you borrowed
+• How much you repay on the equity loan depends on the value of the property at the time, so if the cost of your home rises, you'll pay back more than you borrowed

 Help to Buy FAQs